wp-plugins/squelch-unspam/readme.txt

 *   Names of fields are randomized every night at 12:00,
 *   Submissions to the standard WordPress field names are automatically deleted,
-*   Honeypot fields added to comments form.
+*   Honeypot fields added to comments form,
+*   WooCommerce support.

 Planned:

-*   WooCommerce support,
 *   Statistical collection,
 *   Automated blocking of persistent IPs,
 *   Opt-in centralized collection of comment spam and statistics for additional research.